Why Choose IBM support services

 - Flexible equipment inventory and movement

-IBM Technical Support Services for reselling via Business Partners
+IBM Technology Lifecycle Services for reselling via Business Partners

-Where eligible, the following IBM Technical Support Services can be resold via IBM’s TSS on Site Support facility.
+Where eligible, the following IBM Technology Lifecycle Services can be resold via IBM’s TSS on Site Support facility.

 An IBM world trade support agreement

-The IBM TSS Remote Support offering is a support services contract available in most African countries, particularly where IBM does not have a tax presence.
-The contract is resold via an Authorised IBM Services Distributor such as AfricaPlus Direct International (APDI), and is a tri-party agreement between IBM, the End-User and the IBM Authorised Business Partner/Distributor.
+The IBM TLS Remote Support offering is a support services contract available in most African countries, particularly where IBM does not have a tax presence.
+The contract is resold via an Authorised IBM Services Distributor such as Africaplus Direct International (APDI), and is a tri-party agreement between IBM, the End-User and the IBM Authorised Business Partner/Distributor.

-The value of the IBM TSS Remote Support Contract to the end-user:
+The value of the IBM TLS Remote Support Contract to the end-user:

 – Access to a knowledge pool of support specialists